4 Newborn Sleep Hacks To Save Your Sanity

 Our children need our expertise to guide them from the very beginning.
 Especially when it comes to sleep.
 Now, some babies are born better sleepers than others but don’t believe people when they tell you that your baby should dictate their own sleep schedule.

-If you start teaching your baby sleep skills right from the beginning as we do with our Newborn Sleep Plan Package, it’s possible that your baby will start sleeping through the night.
+If you start teaching your baby sleep skills right from the beginning as I do with my Newborn Sleep Plan Package, it’s possible that your baby will start sleeping through the night.
 And, by sleeping through the night I mean 11-12 hours of uninterrupted bliss somewhere between 10 – 13 weeks.

 It’s true!
 I see it every day with our newborn clients.